 But, if you have an interest in the effectiveness of your Aikido skills, then awareness, correct distance, and atemi strikes must come first.
 Aikido nerve strikes allow you to quickly take control in a difficult street attack.

-In reality, knowing dozens of techniques, will not help you when the chips are down in a street war.
+In reality, knowing dozens of techniques, will not help you in a street war.

 It has been proven time and again, by martial arts experts, who have tested their skills at the cutting edge, that complex dojo technical skills become unavailable when adrenaline is rushing through your veins.